phev-remote/phevctl/README.md

 ```
 docker run papawattu/phevctl --help
 ```
 Or if you'd prefer to build you own image.
+Or if you run it on OrangePi zero

 ### Docker build